spectrocloud/librarium/content/docs/09.5-security/08-infrastructure.md

 A major Kubernetes version generally runs more rigorous compatibility tests and is available after 30 days from its release.

-Kubernetes run-time security support is done through a variety of add-on packages such as Sysdig Falco and Twistlock.
+Kubernetes run-time security support is achieved through a variety of add-on packages, such as Sysdig Falco and Twistlock.

-Kubernetes cluster authentication can be optionally integrated with Kubelogin using OpenID Connect (OIDC) authentication/authorization against an external Identity Provider (IDP).
+Kubernetes cluster authentication can be optionally integrated with Kubelogin using OpenID Connect (OIDC) authentication and authorization against an external Identity Provider (IDP).

-You can set a schedule to run Kubernetes conformance and compliance tests with Kubebench, Kubehunter, Sonobuoy.
+You can set a schedule to run Kubernetes conformance and compliance tests using kube-bench, kube-hunter, and Sonobuoy.
 These tests ensure tenant clusters are secure, compliant, and up to date.

 <br />